mavlink/mavlink-devguide/en/guide/mavlink_2.md

 *MAVLink 2* truncates any zero (empty) elements at the end of the *largest* array in a message.
 Other arrays in the message will not be truncated.

 > **Note** This is a "light" implementation of variable length arrays.
 For messages with 0 or 1 arrays (the most common case) this is the same as a full implementation.

+## Packet Compatibility Flags {#framing}

+The MAVLink 2 [serialization format](../guide/serialization.md) includes new fields (`incompat_flags` and `compat_flags`) to indicate that a packet supports or requires some special/non-standard packet handling.

+> **Tip** The flags are primarily provided to allow for backwards compatible evolution of the protocol.
+  They allow older MAVLink implementations to process packets with compatible features, while rejecting packets with incompatible features.

+The two fields are for specifying compatible and incompatible flags/features:

+- An incompatible feature is one that a MAVLink system must enable in order to be able to handle the packet.
+  For example, the `MAVLINK_IFLAG_SIGNED` is used to indicate that a signature has been appended to the packet (an implementation that doesn't understand this flag should reject the packet).

+  **A MAVLink implementation must discard a packet if it does not understand any flag in the `incompat_flags` field.**

+- A compatible feature is one that won't prevent MAVLink from handling the packet, even if the feature is not understood.
+  For example, a flag indicating that a packet should be treated as "high priority" can be handled by any MAVLink implementation, as the packet format and structure is not affected.

+  **A MAVLink implementation can safely ignore flags it doesn't understand in the `compat_flags` field.**